-When a spouse or other eligible dependent is not enrolled in TRS-Care, and through no fault of their own, they lose comprehensive health coverage with another health plan, you may enroll your eligible dependents in TRS-Care within 31 days following the dependent's involuntary loss of the other health plan coverage.
-If you enroll an eligible dependent, you must also become enrolled in TRS-Care (if you are not already enrolled).
+When a spouse or other eligible dependent is not enrolled in TRS-Care, and through no fault of their own, they lose comprehensive health coverage with another health plan, you may enroll your eligible dependents in TRS-Care within 31 days after the dependent's involuntary loss of the other health plan coverage.
+If you enroll an eligible dependent, you must also enroll in TRS-Care if you're not already enrolled.